 Pre-revenue businesses have funding options.
 Resourceful owners can secure funds for success.
 Lack of reliable credit score limits options.
 Banks lend to established businesses based on cash flow and credit score.

-However, there are several smaller loan options where you can leverage your credit score to receive funds your business wouldn’t be eligible for.
-You can also leverage potential sales in the future to receive funds now.
-Below are three attractive pre-revenue loan options for your small business.
+However, there are several smaller loan options where you can leverage your personal credit score to access funds that would otherwise be unavailable to your business.
+Another option is leveraging potential future sales to secure immediate funding.
+Below are three attractive loan options for pre-revenue small businesses:

 Unsecured Business Line of Credit

-Lines of credit (LOCs) can be secured (require collateral) or unsecured.
-Unsecured loans have more strict terms and offer fewer funds than secured LOCs.
-However, the unsecured option is better for pre-revenue businesses because it requires no collateral.
-Business LOCs are best for pre-revenue companies that are ready to launch and need flexible funds to cover costs until they can begin making a profit.
+Business line of credit function similarly to credit cards, offering a fixed amount of funds that can be drawn upon at any time and repaid according to the business’s capabilities.
+LOCs can be secured (requiring collateral) or unsecured.
+Unsecured options have stricter terms and offer fewer funds than secured LOCs.
+However, for pre-revenue businesses, the unsecured option is preferable since it does not require collateral.
+Business LOCs are best suited for companies ready to launch but in need of flexible funds to cover costs until profitability is achieved.

 Merchant Cash Advances

-Depending on your credit history and time in business, lenders will factor the MCA to account for risk.
-For example, if you receive 100k in funds with a factor rate of 1.2, you will need to pay 120k to the lender.
-While you won’t receive as much funds as you would for a loan, MCAs still provide an excellent source of funds in some cases.
-This loan option is best for retail or restaurant pre-revenue businesses relying mainly on credit card sales.
+Lenders evaluate the risk associated with MCAs based on the borrower’s credit history and time in business.
+For instance, if you receive $100,000 in funds with a factor rate of 1.2, you will need to repay $120,000 to the lender.
+While the loan amount may be lower than that of traditional loans, MCAs still provide an excellent source of funds in specific cases.
+This option is particularly beneficial for retail or restaurant pre-revenue businesses that rely predominantly on credit card sales.